 Mobile security fears are driving significant growth in the ANZ market for MDM – a market which BlackBerry leads, according to Telsyte.
 And a new understanding of the dangers of consumer-grade file sharing services has 75% of ANZ companies either moving or planning to move to an enterprise-grade file-sharing service.

 Businesses understand that blocking the cloud – and curbing productivity – isn’t the answer.
 It makes more sense to increase protection at the document level rather than trying to change the storage platform – whether on-cloud, on-device, or within a network.
 The Parliamentary Service of New Zealand (the Service) is doing just that with BlackBerry Workspaces, our enterprise-grade secure file sharing solution.

 The Service employs approximately 720 staff and provides administrative and support services to the Parliament.
 The Service sought a solution that would allow its staff to do more on the move, especially where file sharing was concerned.
 Unfortunately, the strict security climate in which it operates proved a considerable challenge.

-We’re also pleased to announce that the Mai-Wel Group, an Australian disability services non-profit, has deployed the Good Secure Collaboration Suite in order to enable its 200 staff to do real-time logging and reporting from their smartphones.
+We’re also pleased to announce that the Mai-Wel Group, an Australian disability services non-profit, has deployed the BlackBerry Enterprise Mobility Suite (formerly known as Good Secure Collaboration Suite) in order to enable its 200 staff to do real-time logging and reporting from their smartphones.